YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUKILLIP
 ---------------------

-MUKILLIP, Kill in progress indicator is set for file xxxx, incorrectly marked busy errors should follow
+MUKILLIP, Kill in progress indicator is set for file xxxx - this yyyy operation is likely to result in incorrectly marked busy errors

 MUPIP Warning: This indicates that the kill-in-progress flag (shows up as KILLs in progress in DSE DUMP file) is set to a non zero value for database file xxxx.